MaMMoS-project/magmeas/README.md

 ### Python

 The main functionality is handled over the class magmeas.VSM and the two functions magmeas.mult_properties_to_file and plot_multiple_VSM which take VSM-objects as arguments.
 Documentation is mainly available in the form of detailed docstrings.
-Just use `help(magmeas.VSM)´ or similar to get more information.
+Just use `help(magmeas.VSM)` or similar to get more information.
 Some examples:

 ```python
 import magmeas as mm